miguelperez/guides/best-practices/README.md

 ----------------------

 * Avoid global variables.
 * Avoid long parameter lists.
+Instead use an options hash.
 * Limit collaborators of an object (entities an object depends on).
 * Limit an object's dependencies (entities that depend on an object).
 * Prefer composition over inheritance.